Below are tabs that contain links to private water systems information for property owners.

 If you are unable to locate a well log or sealing report please contact the Ohio Department of Natural Resources, Division of Geological Survey at (614) 265-6740.
 The Ohio Department of Natural Resources will also supply access to sealing reports filed for wells sealed in the State of Ohio.

 You may also contact your local health district office.
-If you do not have your local health district contact information, click here to go to Local Health District Search page.
+If you do not have your local health department's contact information, go to Find My Local Health Department webpage.

 Well Water Interpretation Tool